OpenVnmrJ/Documentation/Downloading.md

  * CentOS 6
  * Ubuntu 14.04 (Trusty Tahr)

-OVJ runs as a datastaion on OS X.
+OVJ runs as for processing only on OS X.

 ## Getting the release ##